formkit/docs-content/essentials/forms.md

 ## Populating

 You can populate an entire form by providing a `value` prop to the `<FormKit type="form">`.
 The `value` prop should be an object of input name to input value pairs.
-You may also use `v-model` to populate a form if you require two-way data binding.
+You may also use `v-model` to populate a form if you require two-way data binding:

 <example
   name="Text example"